smokejohn/blender_beginner/source/lessons/lesson3.rst

 Collections / Groups
 ====================
-We can use collection to organize our blender scene and group multiple objects that belong together.
+We can use collections to organize our blender scene and group multiple objects that belong together.
 You can navigate your scenes **Collections** in the **Outliner** at the top right in the Blender UI.
 To add objects to a collection simply **Drag and Drop them onto the Collection in the Outliner**.

-To make sure all newly created object are automatically added to the collection you want **click on the box icon next to the name of the collection to make it the active collection** (In the image below the *Crate_03* Collection is active)
+To make sure all newly created objects are automatically added to the collection you want **click on the box icon next to the name of the collection to make it the active collection** (In the image below the *Crate_03* Collection is active)

 .. figure:: ../_static/images/bl_gui_outliner_collections.png

-   Blender outline with the button to create a new collection highlighted in yellow
+   Blender Outliner with the button to create a new collection highlighted in yellow

 Blender Manual Link:
     `Blender Manual | Collections <https://docs.blender.org/manual/en/latest/scene_layout/collections/collections.html>`_